Generalized Category Discovery: Introduction

 In this paper, we tackle Generalized Category Discovery in a number of ways.
 Firstly, we establish strong baselines by taking representative methods from NCD and applying them to this task.
 To do this, we adapt their training and inference mechanisms to account for our more general setting, as well as retrain them with a more robust backbone architecture.
 We show that existing NCD methods are prone to overfit the labelled classes in this generalized setting.

 Next, observing the potential for NCD methods to overfit their classification heads to the labelled classes, we propose a simple but effective method for recognition by clustering.
 Our key insight is to leverage the strong `nearest neighbour' classification property of vision transformers along with contrastive learning.
 We propose the use of contrastive training and a semi-supervised $k$-means clustering algorithm to recognize images without a parametric classifier.
 We show that these proposed methods substantially outperform the established baselines, both on generic object recognition datasets and, particularly, on more challenging fine-grained benchmarks.
+For the latter evaluations, we leverage the recently proposed Semantic Shift Benchmark suite \cite{vaze2022openset}, which was designed for the task of identifying semantic novelty.

 Finally, we propose a solution to a challenging and under-investigated problem in image recognition: estimating the number of categories in unlabelled data.
-Almost all methods, including purely unsupervised ones, assume the knowledge of the number of categories, a highly unrealistic assumption in the the real world.
+Almost all methods, including purely unsupervised ones, assume the knowledge of the number of categories, a highly unrealistic assumption in the real world.
 We propose an algorithm which leverages the labelled set to tackle this problem.